wsowens/term/README.md

 # elm-term
 An Elm package for working with ANSI-encoded colors and formatting.

 Because Elm 19.0 does not allow any way for packages to interact with Websockets, I'm afraid I must deliver this terminal with some assembly required.

-If you want a terminal that works right out of the box, see [add link to working github example]
+If you want a terminal that works right out of the box, see [ws-term](add link to working github example).

 ## Installation / Getting Started
 Simply run the following command to add this package to your project: